dandange8005/mkdocs-site/docs/Devlopment/Terminal.md

+---
-# Improve the Mac Terminal
+title: Improve the Mac Terminal
+---

 [How To Make Your Boring Mac Terminal So Much Better](https://www.youtube.com/@joseanmartinez)